Ram-95/Python-Competitive-Programming/Leetcode_30day_challenge/README.md

 ## Problems of Leetcode Monthly Challenges
-My solutions for various problems in LeetCode Long Challenges.
+My solutions to various problems in LeetCode Long Challenges.